About Digital Assets and Their Regulatory Framework

 Also, to determine whether a profit was made by the sale of digital assets or not, it is necessary to document the purchase price, that is, the price at which the seller (taxpayer) purchased the exact digital asset.
 The confirmation of a certain platform or exchange can serve as proof of the paid purchase price.

 It is important to note here that since the law prescribes the obligation to document the purchase price, the question arises as to what is to be taken as the purchase price if there is not a single document based on which the taxpayer can prove at what price he bought the digital asset.
-The Tax Authority has not issued more detailed views and guidelines regarding the relevant evidence that a natural person can provide to the tax authorities, considering that the seller may have no evidence of the purchase price.
-In this case, it can be expected that the Tax Authority would consider that the selling price amounts to RSD 0,00.
+There are still no official detailed views and guidelines regarding the relevant evidence that a natural person can provide to the tax authorities, considering that the seller may have no evidence of the purchase price.
+In this case, it can be expected that the tax authority would consider that the acquiring price amounts to RSD 0,00.
 Therefore, if the seller cannot document the price at which it originally acquired the digital asset, the whole amount of the selling price would be considered profit and would be taken as a tax base for determining the personal income tax.

 In addition, the fact that certain individuals acquired their digital assets years ago and that all transactions were made through certain digital/mobile platforms and applications for trading digital assets where there is often no trace of the purchase and sale should be considered.
 In Croatia, this problem is explicitly solved simply – if the cryptocurrency was acquired more than 2 years ago, no capital gains tax is paid when exchanging it for money.
 However, our legislator was not initially guided by this example.